Omni Sight Seeing

-Omni Sight Seeing is a 1989 album by Haruomi Hosono.
+Omni Sight Seeing is the thirteenth studio album by Japanese musician Haruomi Hosono, released on July 21, 1989.

 Background and recording

 This was their first studio album in four years since their last album, "Endless Talking", and their first release since moving to EPIC/SONY RECORDS.

 This work was the result of sessions and collaborations with Arabian musicians, with an inclination towards the 'world music' that was gaining attention at the time.